21 Different Types of Mythical Horses

 Any tactic that encourages a target to invite its enemy into a place of sanctuary is known as a “sanctuary invite,” This term characterizes such a tactic.

-Additionally, it is common in the field of computing, where the term “Trojan” refers to a specific strain of virus.
+Additionally, it is common in computing, where the term “Trojan” refers to a specific strain of virus.

 14. Nuckelavee